khanhnguyenvinh2002/Shopify-project/README.md

-# CS103a Express App Demo
+# Shopify challenge

-This is a starter project which has a simple authentication module and provides access to a mongoose database in the cloud.
+This is the submission for Fall 2022 Shopify intern challenge

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org